LEMTideman/MyAgent/README.md

 ---

-### 4. US regulation MCP tools
+### 4. USA regulation MCP tools
-The agent also connects to a US regulations MCP server and exposes tools for:
+The agent also connects to a USA regulations MCP server and exposes tools for:
 - searching regulations,
 - checking applicability,
 - comparing requirements,